 Installation should be done by professionals only.
 Small duct systems are safe and easy to use, and operation can be controlled from a single thermostat!

 An added advantage of choosing a ducted reverse cycle system is that you’ll get a cooling function with your unit too, so you’ll be covered for both winter and summer!
-This makes a reverse cycle system a great long-term investment for your home.
+This makes a reverse cycle air conditioner a great long-term investment for your home.

 How it works

-A ducted system relies on the more common “refrigerant” system of heating and cooling used in most air conditioning systems.
+A ducted reverse cycle air conditioner relies on the more common “refrigerant” system of heating and cooling used in most air conditioning systems.

 Evaporative cooling is becoming increasingly popular in Adelaide as energy prices escalate and our summers keep getting hotter.
-Evaporative air conditioning is an excellent option if you’re looking for energy efficiency and cost-effective high performance.
+An Evaporative air conditioner is an excellent option if you’re looking for energy efficiency and cost-effective high performance.